rvm implode && brew install chruby && brew install ruby-install

 Yikes.
-My first thought was to try to figure out how much disk space each individual gemset was using and remove some of them, read the docs and didn't find anything there.
-So then I went to the mailing list and ask, and mpapis, being the amazing guy that he is, got back to me right away.
+My first thought was to try to figure out how much disk space each individual gemset was using and remove some of them.
+I read the docs and didn't find anything there, so I went to the mailing list, and mpapis, being the amazing guy that he is, got back to me right away.
 Alas, no simple way to do this.

 Then I started to think a little bit more about why I was even using gemsets.
 Typing